pwyckoff/pwyckoff.github.io/_posts/2023-07-17-velib-bastille.md.md

 So what does one of the world's most famous bikeshares look like, on one of its city's most famous nights?

 **In this project, I  track usage of the Paris Vélib' system from 1 PM on Bastille day through to 1 PM the next day.** To do so, I leverage the [excellent open data system](https://opendata.paris.fr/pages/home/) that the Paris Mayor's Office has put in place, to gather updates on each station in the network, once a minute -- or around 2 million data points total.
-More information about methods, as well as a savable, sortable and searchable table of all cumulative station data is tobe found at the bottom of this post.
+More information about methods, as well as a savable, sortable and searchable table of all cumulative station data is to be found at the bottom of this post.

 # Midnight biking
 Looking at all the bike moves across the entire network, there is a perhaps unsurprisingly cicadian rhythm to the use of the bikeshare system, rising during the day, and falling at night.
 Some elements stand out -- the 13:00-14:00 hour on the 14th, as Paris resumed life following the parade, and 0:00-1:00 on the 15th, immediately following the fireworks.